Political correctness, diversity and quotas: not what you thought they were

 Washington, DC 20002-4242

-That was only part of the list; there are many more grants offered on a state-by-state basis which are available to applicants who are from the state in question (for the complete list, click here).
+But we are not done!
+That was only part of the list.
+There are many more grants offered on a state-by-state basis which are available to applicants who are from one particular state or another (for the complete list, click here).

-Thus far, we have seen how the non-white atheistic lesbian's race and sexual orientation leads to special privileges, free money and empowerment; so just what does the straight White male get?
-Well, there are no special scholarships for him.
-In fact, if the White male is conservative or flaunts his ethnicity or heterosexuality, the only thing his ideas can do for him is get him in trouble: suspended, fired and so on.
+In review, we have seen how the non-white atheistic lesbian's race and sexual orientation led to special privileges, free money and empowerment.
+So, what perks does the quest for education and employment bring the ordinary, "privileged" straight White male?
+Well, no industry based on creating special scholarships for him exists, and he will not be pushed to the front for ordinary scholarships either because there are no quotas to fill to advance his gender or identity.
+If he is conservative or flaunts his ethnicity or heterosexuality, the only thing his ideas can do is get him in trouble: suspended, fired and so on.
+So it is clear what is and is not being promoted.

-In conclusion, the political correctness system yields an increasing amount of power to groups which were once underrepresented or advocates of things which were once considered to be backwards.
+In conclusion, the political correctness system yields an increasing amount of power to groups which were once underrepresented or behaviors that were once considered to be backwards.
 As a result, we live in a world turned upside down.
-In this world, the media gives alternative lifestyle groups and non-white ethnic interest groups positive press; nobody dares to speak out against anything that is done by these groups - it would be a violation of political correctness to speak out.
-Those who oppose these new social norms and do not like what is happening to society are ridiculed for their "intolerance" and "close-mindedness."
-Thus, a new morality has been formed based on one's openness to political correctness, and those who are not open to political correctness are punished, shamed, and attacked with labels.
+In this world, the media gives alternative lifestyle groups and non-white ethnic interest groups positive press and somehow claims they are disempowered and discriminated against.
+Nobody dares to speak out about anything negative that is done by these groups because doing so would not be "politically correct".
+Those who oppose these new social norms and do not like what is happening because of what is promoted can expect to be ridiculed for their "intolerance" and "close-mindedness."
+Thus, a new morality forms, based on one's acceptance of political correctness; those who are not open to political correctness are punished, shamed, and attacked with labels.
 You know them already: "closed-minded", "intolerant", "bigot", etc.